Samantha Stosur: Early years

 Stosur first played professional tennis in 1999 at the age of 15 at an ITF Women's Circuit event in her home state of Queensland where she claimed a straight sets first round victory in the qualifying draw before losing her second round qualifying match (2–6, 6–3, 3–6).
 In 2000, she debuted at the Australian Open losing in the first qualifying round.
 In the following year, she won four straight ITF titles.
 In 2002, she lost in the first round at the Gold Coast hardcourts event.

 In 2003, Stosur won her first WTA Tour singles matches, reaching the third round of the Australian Open.
 She lost in the third round to No. 7 seed, Daniela Hantuchová.
 She also qualified for the WTA event in Memphis.

 In 2004, Stosur reached the semifinals of the Gold Coast event, before falling to Ai Sugiyama.
 She reached the second round of the Hobart International, then the second round of the Australian Open, and later qualified for WTA events in Acapulco, Indian Wells, Vienna and Birmingham.
 Stosur competed at the Athens Olympics, where she lost in the first round.
 She continued to play WTA events, qualifying for the Japan Open and Bali in the autumn of 2004.
 At the end of the 2004 season, she reached the doubles final in Québec City, partnered with Els Callens from Belgium.

 2005: Doubles success

 Stosur reached her first WTA Tour final at her home event in Gold Coast, losing to Patty Schnyder.
-She was runner-up at the Sydney event, defeating by walkover the world No. 1, Lindsay Davenport, in the quarterfinal and Elena Dementieva in the semifinal, before losing to fellow Australian Alicia Molik, and won her first doubles title partnering Australian Bryanne Stewart at the same tournament.
+She was runner-up at the Sydney event, defeating by walkover the world No. 1, Lindsay Davenport, in the quarter-final and Elena Dementieva in the semifinal, before losing to fellow Australian Alicia Molik, and won her first doubles title partnering Australian Bryanne Stewart at the same tournament.
 Stosur lost to world No. 2, Amélie Mauresmo, in the first round of the Australian Open, but won the mixed-doubles title with Scott Draper over Liezel Huber and Kevin Ullyett.

 In July, she teamed up with American Lisa Raymond, winning seven WTA doubles titles before the end of the year, including the US Open, the Kremlin Cup and the WTA Championships.
 Stosur finished the year ranked No. 46 in singles and No. 2 in doubles.